Business Ethics (C717)

 Explanation:

-Business ethics refers to the rules, principles, and standards that guide the behavior and decision-making processes of individuals and organizations in the marketplace.
-It involves determining what is considered right and wrong in business transactions and practices, ensuring that companies act responsibly, fairly, and transparently.
+Business ethics refers to the set of principles and rules that guide the behavior of individuals and organizations in the marketplace.
+It helps define what is considered acceptable conduct in business transactions and decision-making, focusing on honesty, fairness, and integrity.

 Why the other options are wrong: